-- how can the university as an institution and the academics who work in it help to ensure that students are nurtured and adequately prepared for an active role as citizens in a world in which societal, environmental and cultural challenges are shared?
+- How can higher education help to ensure that students are nurtured for an active role as citizens in a world in which societal, environmental and cultural challenges are disputed?

-- How might the university’s responsibilities towards society be construed, not least for a world that is yet to come?
+- How might the university’s responsibilities towards society be understood, not least for a world that is yet to come?

 - Does the university bear any particular responsibility towards the sustainability of planet Earth?